 - Pumpkin Puree: this is what makes them pumpkin cupcakes!
 Use pumpkin puree, not pumpkin pie filling.

-- Whisk dry ingredients first.
+- Whisk dry ingredients.
 This prevents the batter from clumping and evenly distributes all of the ingredients together.

-- Frost with stabilized whipped cream.
+Finally, Frost with stabilized whipped cream.
 Make homemade whipped cream ahead of time and then chill to pipe or decorate as you desire.
-Stabilized whipped cream keeps its shape without fear of becoming runny.

 When the cupcakes finished baking and cooling, the silicone liners easily separated from the cupcakes.
 No tearing, ripping, or ruining the sweet little cake.
 All of it is wonderfully intact and super easy to clean.